bobbycomet/Griffin-Linux-Landing-Page/index.md

 - Detects hardware states: "Your CPU is stuck in powersave mode.
 Want to change it?" or "I see a Realtek WiFi chip, here's the driver for your exact model."
 - Integrates ControllerHub, RealtekHub, and CPUHub directly, so common hardware headaches are handled in one place
 - Launches dedicated tools (FanHub, XKM) when those situations arise, rather than cramming everything in
+- CPU Hub, GPU Hub, Wifi Hub, Controller Hub, Sentry, and Kernel autotune are already integrated with Grix for a single command center.

 > Grix is not trying to do everything.
 It targets the specific problems that drive people back to Windows, and handles them cleanly.